Court orders Hae Min Lee’s family to explain why their appeal of the overturning of Adnan Syed’s conviction should continue

 Syed, whose legal case rose to prominence after the hit podcast “Serial” and other media about him, was convicted in 2000 in Lee’s death.
 The pair dated in high school.

+“Today’s court order does not change anything,” attorney Steve Kelly, who represents the Lee family, said in a statement Wednesday.
+“The family’s goal remains to ensure that their daughter is not forgotten and that her murderer is brought to justice.”

+The Lee family is considering its options about how to best proceed in the case, Kelly said.

-New evidence in the case about alternative suspects came to light after a yearlong investigation between Syed’s defense attorney Erica Suter and Baltimore State’s Attorney Marilyn Mosby’s office, and Phinn dismissed Syed’s conviction.
+New evidence in the case about alternative suspects came to light after a yearlong investigation between Syed’s defense attorney, Erica Suter, and Baltimore State’s Attorney Marilyn Mosby’s office, and Phinn overturned Syed’s conviction.

 Young Lee said he felt blindsided by the prosecution’s recent decision to throw out the conviction — after the agency spent 20-plus years leading his family to believe they had achieved justice.